At a glance NCRi (National Credit Recovery Inc.) is a Canadian debt collection and business process outsourcing (BPO) company, incorporated in 2008.

 For more information, read our guide about debt statute of limitations.

-How to stop NCRi from calling
+How to stop calls from NCRi

 How to file a complaint about NCRi